 The Remuneration, Nomination and Governance Committee (the "RNGC")

-Pursuant to the Board Rules, the RNGC, which is required to meet at least twice a year, consults with the CEO with respect to proposals for the appointment of the members of the Group Executive Committee and makes recommendations to the Board of Directors regarding the appointment of the Secretary to the Board of Directors.
+Pursuant to the Board Rules, the RNGC, which is required to meet at least four times a year, consults with the CEO with respect to proposals for the appointment of the members of the Executive Committee and makes recommendations to the Board of Directors regarding the appointment of the Secretary to the Board of Directors.

-In addition the RNGC reviews top talents, discusses measures to improve engagement and to promote diversity, reviews the remuneration of the Group Executive Committee members, the Long Term Incentive Plans (LTIP), and the variable pay.
+In addition, the RNGC reviews top talents, discusses measures to improve engagement and to promote diversity, reviews the remuneration of the Executive Committee members, the Long Term Incentive Plans (LTIP), and the variable pay.

 Finally, the RNGC performs regular evaluations of the Company’s corporate governance and makes proposals for changes to the Board Rules or the Articles of Association.

-The guiding principle governing management appointments in the Group is that the best candidate should be appointed to the position (“best person for the job”), while at the same time seeking to achieve a balanced composition with respect to gender, experience, national origin, etc. The implementation of these principles should, however not create any restrictions on the diversity within the Company’s executive management team.
+The guiding principle governing management appointments within Airbus is that the best candidate should be appointed to the position (“best person for the job”), while at the same time seeking to achieve a balanced composition with respect to gender, experience, national origin, etc. The implementation of these principles should, however not create any restrictions on the diversity within the Company’s executive management team.

 The Chairman of the Board of Directors and the Chief Executive Officer are invited to attend meetings of the RNGC.
 The Head of Airbus Human Resources is requested to attend meetings to present management proposals and to answer questions.